mvysny/vaadin-kotlin-pwa/README.md

 ## Running in cloud

-This app is nothing more but a plain war project.
-It can be run in any servlet container; you can run it inside Tomcat's docker image etc.
+This app is nothing more but a plain zip project with a run script.
+It can simply be run from a command-line (we package built-in Jetty).
-See [Running your app in cloud](https://mvysny.github.io/Launch-your-Vaadin-on-Kotlin-app-quickly-in-cloud/) for more details.

 ### Docker